bloodorangeio/distribution-spec/spec.md

 The `<reference>` MUST NOT be in any other format.

 A GET request to an existing manifest URL MUST provide the expected manifest, with a response code that MUST be `200 OK`.
+A successful response SHOULD contain the digest of the uploaded blob in the header `OCI-Content-Digest`.
+For legacy reasons, the digest MAY be contained in the header `Docker-Content-Digest` instead.
+Either header is OPTIONAL.

 If the manifest is not found in the registry, the response code MUST be `404 Not Found`.